dhanfort/NASA-LURA-2019-dlbfortela/README.md

  When viewing this page with mobile web-browser, click "View code" to see the files.

  This LURA project was conducted at the University of Louisiana at Lafayette, Department of Chemical Engineering: https://chemical.louisiana.edu/.
 For future project collaborations contact Dr. Fortela at dhanlord.fortela@louisiana.edu.
+This repository is maintained by the PI.
  We are grateful to LaSPACE and NASA for funding this research project.
  Go LaSPACE!
 Go NASA!